-We are pleased to be welcoming visitors back to our wards.
+We are pleased to welcome visitors back to our wards.

-Some restrictions are still in place to help keep everyone as safe as possible:
+Please help us keep everyone as safe as possible:

 Please do not visit if: